Donald Trump's big challenge: Cutting federal workers

 The number of contract workers employed by the U.S. government more than doubled from 1999 to 2010, according to calculations by Paul Light, a professor of public service at New York University and author of "The True Size of Government."

 Trump lists cutting the number of federal workers as his No. 2 priority on his 100-day action plan, known as the "Contract with the American Voter."
-But it Trump really wants to downsize, he would have to look at contract workers too.
+But if Trump really wants to downsize, he would have to look at contract workers too.

 Related: 11.3 million new jobs under President Obama